Starting A Case

 Paternity Establishment

-The Friend of the Court cannot help establish paternity.
+The Friend of the Court cannot help establish paternity of a child.
 The Department of Health & Human Services (DHHS) and the Prosecuting Attorney’s (PA) Office work together to establish paternity.
 For more information regarding paternity establishment, click here.